The Hospital of St Mary the Virgin (Rye Hill and Benwell) Almshouses Charity

 2. The Charity recognises that it is important to have a policy and procedures in place so that all managers, staff, Trustees, the Clerk, volunteers, third parties working with the Charity and service users can work to prevent abuse and know what to do should a concern arise.

-3. The Charity will appoint a suitably trained Designated Adult Safeguarding Manager (DASM), normally the Charity’s Business Manager.
+3. The Charity will appoint a suitably trained Designated Adult Safeguarding Manager (DASM), normally the Charity’s Manager.

 4. The policy and procedures, based on the Newcastle’s Multi-Agency Safeguarding Adults Policy and Procedures documents, have been drawn up in order to enable the Charity to: